Cydia2/best-cydia-tweaks/README.md

 # Best Cydia Tweaks for iOS 15 - iOS 17.4 Beta [2024]

-Discover the latest and trendiest Cydia or Sileo tweaks for enhancing your iPhone and iPad experiences on iOS versions 16 through 17.4.
+The latest tweaks for your non-jailbroken and jailbroken iPhone or iPad devices are now available.
+Discover the trendiest Cydia or Sileo tweaks for enhancing your latest iPhone and iPad experiences.
+These tweaks are compatible with iOS versions 16 through 17.4, and you can find their installation links.

 ## iOS Package Managers